Enhance your Linux security and better manage it with aide!

 aide-sample-summary

-As shown in the image above, you can check which files have changed.
+As shown in the image above, you can see which files have changed

 1. Install aide!

-Since AIDE is a very useful or necessary tool, it exists in the standard repositories of Linux distributions such as DEB and RHEL, so it can be easily installed.
+AIDE is a very useful and necessary tool, so it is available in the standard repositories of Linux distributions such as deb and rhel, making it easy to install

 RHEL series